grafana/loki/docs/clients/promtail/configuration.md

 targets:
   - localhost

+# Defines a file to scrape and an optional set of additional labels to apply to
-# Labels assigned to all metrics scraped from the targets.
+# all streams defined by the files from __path__.
 labels:
-  # The path to load logs from
+  # The path to load logs from.
+Can use glob patterns (e.g., /var/log/*.log).
   __path__: <string>

   # Additional labels to assign to the logs